The 12 French Fashion Essentials (No Berets Included)

 I recently entered a season of life focused on lists of French fashion essentials — and I did not always like what I saw.
 I have seen more trench coats on these lists than on the streets of Paris.
 I don’t think that many people are walking around Paris in ballet flats, unless they like being as close to dirt as humanly possible.
 I once spent hours recording all the shoes I saw worn by the super-stylish women walking down my street — and an hour could pass between high heels.

-Here, you’ll find my highly researched list of 12 top French fashion essentials, from the straw market bag to oversized white button-downs and androgynous black blazers.
 The normal French rules apply: Dressing here is much more conservative than in similarly fashionable cities, and success is often awarded to looks that master a specific style of dressing than in purely out-there looks (like those that might win the day in New York, London, or Tokyo).
 There’s very little here that’s purely sexy, since the dominant vibe of self-aware androgyny, and really judicious sex appeal, is deeply entrenched.
-I admire how the French dress, and the pieces below are a good place to start.
+I’ve tried to mix French brands with U.S. ones — the latter are decidedly less expensive but in my experience often less well made as well.
+If you’re not doing it already, I really want to suggest Google’s image search if you’re looking for similar pieces at a different price point.
+They tend to buy “less but better”, with fewer, pricier staples versus more, trendier pieces.

 1. Straw Market Bag